Vikhyat-1820/AUDIO-CAPTIONING/README.md

 # Audio captioning

 Welcome to the repository of the audio captioning.
+This is a pipeline for audio captioning model.
+It will take data as input and train the audio captioner model.
+We can change the settings (hyperparameters and other file/folder dir) in settings folder.

 ----
 ## Setting up the code